How to comply with GDPR? [10 steps checklist]

 By purchasing through the links on this page, you are giving us the opportunity to earn a commission.
 Your support is greatly appreciated!

-The General Data Protection Regulation (GDPR) is an important law for protecting the data privacy of European Union residents and giving users more control over how it’s used.
+The General Data Protection Regulation (GDPR) is a privacy law created to protect the privacy of European Union (EU) residents.
+It gives users more control over how companies handle and share their data.

-We’ve prepared a complete GDPR compliance checklist for you to follow in order to prevent the consequences and penalties.
-This checklist is suitable for all companies to which the GDPR applies, whether you’re processing EU citizen data in the EU or outside of it.
+With a complete GDPR compliance checklist, you can protect the personal data of your website visitors and prevent penalties.
+It’s suitable for all companies to which the GDPR applies, whether you’re processing EU citizen data in the EU or outside of it.

 • Prevents data breaches.
 Complying with GDPR means that you secure the data of your users.
 This guarantees higher prevention of data breaches which could result in reputational and financial damage.

-• Prevent penalties.
-Refusing to comply with the GDPR can lead to warnings or a fine of up to 4% of the business’s total annual turnover or up to €20 million, whichever is higher.
+• Prevents fines.
+Refusing to comply with the GDPR can lead to warnings or a GDPR fine of up to 4% of the business’s total annual turnover or up to €20 million, whichever is higher.
 In extreme cases, it can lead to a temporary or permanent data ban.

-Here are the main GDPR compliance requirements that you should implement and check off:
+Here are the main GDPR requirements to follow and stay compliant:

 Here are the key points to identify to create data flow maps:

 1. Data flow channels.
-Understand how your data is flowing and where it is collected from, such as newsletter subscriptions or third-party integrations.
+Review how and where your collected data is flowing, such as from newsletter subscriptions or third-party integrations.

 2. Data categories.
-List all the information that is being collected, from names to IP addresses, and more.
+List all the information that is being collected, like names, email addresses, devices, IP addresses, and more.

 3. Data storage.
 Review how you store the information you collect, like a database or hard copy.